-While $0 in brokerage commission fees are helpful in cutting costs, there are still some fees that you should be aware of before opening a Firstrade account.
+While $0 commissions are helpful in cutting costs, there are still some fees that you should be aware of before opening a Firstrade account.

 If you buy a mutual fund with a total position of $500 on Firstrade and want to sell it within 90 days, you will not be charged a fee.

-TradeStation offers many different investment products ranging from stocks to CDs.
+TradeStation is an investing platform offering many different investment products ranging from stocks, to options, to CDs, and more.

-With so many investment features offered on its platform, it only makes sense to take a deep dive into some of the most popular ones.
+With so many features offered on its platform, let's take a deep dive into some of the most popular ones.

 Like Firstrade, TradeStation charges no extra commission on the stocks & ETFs that it offers.

-This will lessen the burden of excess fees on your trading account and help you minimize your cost base. $0 commissions have made the financial markets more accessible to smaller investor's and TradeStation has kept up with this trend!
+This will lessen the burden of excess fees on your trading account and help you minimize your costs. $0 commissions have made the financial markets more accessible to smaller investor's and TradeStation has kept up with this trend!